City of Glasgow College: City Campus

-Student association
+Students' Association

 The City of Glasgow College Students' Association is commonly known as CitySA.

-It has one sabbatical president with three part-time Vice Presidents (VP) of Social & Activities, Learning & Teaching, and Diversity and Wellbeing.
-The Presidential Team in 2024–2025 are Ciara McCarthy as Student President, Polly Vaker as VP of Social and Activities, Valeria Ramos as VP Learning and Teaching, and Stacey Hawes as VP Diversity and Wellbeing.
+It has one sabbatical president with three part-time vice presidents of Social & Activities, Learning & Teaching, and Diversity & Wellbeing.

-In 2024–2025, City SA also announced five more paid roles for students: Volunteer Ambassador and four Faculty Ambassadors (FA) for all the faculties.
+In 2024–2025, City SA also announced further paid roles for students: Volunteer Ambassador (VA) and Faculty Ambassadors (FA) for all the faculties.
 Together with the Presidential Team, FA are part of the Student Parliament.
-Other members of the parliament are volunteers and represent the following groups: LGBTQ+, disabled students, refugees/asylum seekers, mature and care-experienced students.

 The SA is currently affiliated with the National Union of Students (NUS) Scotland.

-CitySA won the "College Student Association of the Year Award" in 2012 from NUS Scotland.

 In 2023, City SA won the following awards: